What is Solar Energy?

 - Nitrous Oxide

-This greenhouse effect which contributes to climate change, can be attributed to greenhouse gasses.
-They affect our air, and result in the pollution of our atmosphere.
-They can be sucked out by making use of the sun instead fossil fuels.
-It is therefore more sustainable for the environment and can reduce the impact of climate change.
+The greenhouse effect, which contributes to climate change, results from greenhouse gases.
+They pollute the air we breathe, and result in the pollution of our atmosphere.
+These gases can be eliminated by using the sun instead of fossil fuels.
+It is therefore more sustainable for the environment and could reduce the effects of climate change.

-The sun will continue to shine as long as there is enough earth to support it.
-Therefore, it can be considered as a source of energy that is renewable.
-It is guaranteed to never run out, so we can utilize it each day.
+The sun will continue to burn as long as there is enough earth available to support it.
+Therefore, it can be considered an energy source that can be used for renewable purposes.
+It will never be depleted, and we can use it every day.

-Solar, wind, and geothermal energy are all essential in decreasing our dependence on fossil fuel resources.
-There will be a time when we will run out of oil, coal, and gas.
-This is a good thing because we will always be able to rely on solar power.
+Wind, solar and geothermal power are all vital in decreasing our dependence on fossil fuel resources.
+There will be a time when we will end up running out of oil coal, and gas.
+This is good because we can always rely on solar energy.

 3. Solar Power Can Increase Energy Security

-Security of energy refers to a country’s capability and ability to manage its energy supply.
-The majority of countries have to purchase at least some of their energy needs.
-A lack of energy security can be the situation where a country depends heavily on foreign energy sources.
+Security of energy refers to a country’s capacity and capacity to manage its energy supply.
+The majority of countries have to buy at least a portion of their energy needs.
+A lack of energy security can be the situation where a country relies heavily on foreign energy sources.

 Since it is essential to the nation’s economic growth, energy security is vital.
-A country with good energy security is less vulnerable to external factors that could cause a rise in the price of energy-related commodities.
-War and conflict are both common reasons for rising energy prices that can result in economic damage.
+A country that has good energy security is less vulnerable to external influences that can increase the cost of energy-related commodities.
+Conflict and war are the most common factors that increase the cost of energy and can lead to economic damage.

-A country can improve the security of its energy by using greater solar power.
-Large-scale solar cell installations have been successful in countries like India and China.
-A majority of European countries have experienced an rise in the production of solar energy.
+A nation can boost the security of its energy by using more solar energy.
+Large-scale solar cell installations have been a huge success in nations like India in addition to China.
+A large number of European countries have experienced an rise in the production of solar energy.

 4. Solar Industry creates jobs.
 Solar Industry creates jobs

-Globally the solar photovoltaics industry created more than 3.6 million jobs in 2018.
-These data are taken from a report for 2019 by the International Renewable Energy Agency (IRENA).
-The report focuses on jobs in renewable energy.
+Globally, the solar photovoltaics sector supported over 3.6 million jobs in the year 2018.
+These figures are derived from a 2019 report of the International Renewable Energy Agency (IRENA).
+It is focused on renewable energy jobs.

-China is the largest employer, accounting for 31% the jobs.
-Japan follows with 7.7%, Germany at 5.5% and in the United States at 4.4%.
-From an economic perspective, it is important that the solar industry supports such a large number of jobs around the globe.
+China is the largest employer, accounting for 31 percent of these jobs.
+Japan follows with 7%, Germany at 5.5%, and the United States at 4.4%.
+From an economic perspective it is crucial for the industry of solar to supports many jobs around the globe.

-We’ve discussed solar panels to generate power.
-However, solar energy could be utilized for different purposes that are not related to electricity generation.
+We have discussed solar panels for power generation.
+But, solar energy can also be used for other purposes that are not related to electricity generation.

-The sun’s heat can be used to heat water by using technologies like solar heating.
-Solar energy doesn’t need to be utilized for the purpose of generating electricity.
-Many homeowners have set up solar thermal collectors as well as solar panels to boost the solar energy benefits.
+The sun’s heat can be used to warm water with solar thermal technology.
+Solar energy doesn’t need to be used to generate electricity.
+Many homeowners have installed solar thermal collectors as well as solar panels to boost the benefits of solar energy.

-Solar energy is a great way to reduce or even eliminate, your energy costs.
-Many homeowners opt to install solar power systems to take advantage of this.
-No matter if you use the sun to heat water or power generation it can help you cut down on the cost of your utilities.
+Solar energy can reduce, or even eliminate, your energy bills.
+A lot of homeowners decide to install solar energy systems to take advantage of this.
+It doesn’t matter whether you utilize the sun for heating water or power generation it can help you cut down on your utility bills.

-This is among the primary advantages of solar energy, and has transformed many lives around the globe.
+This is among the major benefits of solar energy and has transformed many lives around the world.

 7. Active Solar Technologies offer a return on investment

-Solar energy can reduce your utility bills is related to its ability to could also provide a return on investment.
-If the initial cost of the technology is greater than the amount you’ll pay in the long-term, it’s not worth reducing your utility bills.
+It is true that the solar power will lower your monthly utility bill is a result of its ability to may also provide a return on investment.
+If the initial cost of the technology is greater than the amount you’ll be paying in the long-term then it’s not worth the effort to reduce the cost of your utilities.

-Both solar electricity and solar hot water system could offer a return on your investment (ROI), over the duration of their lives.
-Although this is a process that requires thorough research and a favorable climate ROI is achievable in many places around the world.
-Before investing in such systems, make sure to consult an expert installer.
+Both solar electricity and solar hot water heating systems can provide a return on your investment (ROI) over the duration over the course of.
+While this requires careful research and a favorable environment, ROI is possible across the globe.
+Before investing in such systems, be sure to consult a reliable installer.

-8. There are many more beneficial effects of the sun's natural sun
+8. There are many other advantages of sun's natural ingredients.

-In many ways, the sun helps living things on Earth.
-It is crucial to the growth of crops, and also for sustaining the habitats and requirements of living creatures.
+The sun in many different ways is a supporter of living things on Earth.
+It is vital for the growth of crops and also for sustaining the habitats and needs of living creatures.

 Another term for Solar Energy is Renewable energy

-Renewable energy is often mentioned as a top alternative to reduce the most severe effects of increasing temperatures.
-This is due to the fact that renewable sources such as solar and wind don’t emit carbon dioxide and other gas emissions that create global warming.
+Renewable energy is often mentioned as the best option for mitigating the worst impacts of increasing temperatures.
+This is because renewable energy sources like wind and solar don’t release carbon dioxide or other gas emissions that can create global warming.

-There are numerous benefits of clean energy , and it’s not just about being “green”.
-The sector is expanding and is creating new jobs.
-It also makes the electricity grid more durable and increases access to energy in the developing world.
-Additionally, it reduces energy costs.
-All these factors have played a role in the recent revival of renewable energy sources, with wind and solar setting new records in electricity generation.
+There are numerous benefits of clean energy beyond simply being “green”.
+The industry is expanding and is creating new jobs.
+It also makes the electricity grid more robust and improves access to energy in the developing world.
+It also helps reduce energy costs.
+These factors have all contributed to the recent revival of renewable energy sources, with solar and wind setting new records in electricity generation.

-Over the last 150 years, humanity has relied heavily on coal, oil, and other fossil fuels for powering everything from light bulbs to cars and factories, from automobiles to cars.
-The greenhouse gases generated by fossil fuels burning them have reached record records.
+In the last 150 years, humankind has heavily relied on oil, coal and various fossil fuels for powering everything including light bulb to automobiles and factories to vehicles to automobiles.
+The greenhouse gases released by fossil fuels from burning have hit record highs.

-The temperature average of the earth’s surface is increasing because greenhouse gases trap heat that could otherwise escape out into space.
-Global warming is one sign of climate change.
-Scientists now use the term”global warming” to explain the complicated changes that affect the weather and climate systems on our planet.
-Climate change includes rising temperatures extreme weather conditions shifts in wildlife habitats and population growth, rising seas and many other impacts.
+The temperature average of the earth’s surface is increasing due to greenhouse gases trapping heat that would otherwise escape to space.
+Global warming is one of the signs that climate changes are taking place.
+Scientists use the term”global warming” to describe the complex changes affecting the climate and weather systems on our planet.
+Climate change can be described as the rising temperature extreme weather events, shifting wildlife habitats and population growth, rising seas and other impacts.

-Like every other energy source, have their own trade-offs.
+Like every other source of energy, have their own trade-offs.
 One of them is the definition of renewable electricity.
-Renewable energy, strictly speaking, is exactly what you might believe.
-It’s either always accessible or, as according to the U.S. Energy Information Administration declares, “virtually unlimited.”
-However, “renewable,” does not mean that it is sustainable, as are those who oppose large Hydropower Dams and corn-based Ethanol.
-It does not include other sources with emission-free or low emissions that also have advocates like energy efficiency and nuclear power.
+Renewable energy, in its strictest sense, is exactly what you would expect.
+It’s either always accessible or as according to the U.S. Energy Information Administration declares, “virtually unlimited.”
+However, “renewable,” does not necessarily mean sustainable .
+There are the main opponents to power dams, or corn-based ethanol.
+It does not include other sources that have emissions that are low or zero, and also have advocates like nuclear power and energy efficiency.

 3 Examples of Renewable Energy sources

-Hydropower: People have utilized the power of rivers for centuries to harness their power and construct dams to regulate the flow of water.
-The biggest source of national renewable energy laboratories is hydropower.
-It is a major producer of hydropower which includes China, Brazil and Canada as the leading producers.
-Although hydropower can theoretically be an energy source that is clean that is replenished by snow or rain, there are several downsides.
+Hydropower: People have utilized the power of rivers for many centuries to harness their power and construct dams to control the flow of water.
+The largest resource in the world for national renewable energy labs is hydropower.
+It is the largest producer of hydropower which includes China, Brazil and Canada being the biggest producers.
+Although hydropower could theoretically be an energy source that is clean that is replenished through rain or snow however, there are a few drawbacks.

-Large dams may cause disruption to river ecosystems and communities.
-This can result in displacement of residents as well as wildlife.
-Silt build-up could cause hydropower generation to become less efficient and cause damage to equipment.
-Drought can also lead to problems.
-According to a study from 2018 CO2 emissions from the Western U.S. were 100 megatons higher than usual over a 15 year period.
-This resulted from utilities switching to coal and gas in order to replace the lost hydropower due to drought.
-Hydropower, even when it is at its maximum capacity is not without its emission issues because the organic matter that is decomposing in reservoirs releases methane.
+Large dams can disrupt the river ecosystem and communities.
+This can result in the displacement of residents and wildlife.
+Silt buildup can cause hydropower generation to be less efficient and damage equipment.
+Dry conditions can cause problems.
+According to a 2018 study, carbon dioxide emission levels in the Western U.S. were 100 megatons higher than normal over a period of 15 years.
+This was due to utilities switching to gas and coal to replace lost hydropower because of drought.
+Hydropower even at its highest capacity is not without its emission issues since the organic material that decays in reservoirs emits methane.

-Dams aren’t the only most efficient method to harness water’s power, but so is tide and wave energy.
-While marine energy projects account for less than one percent of renewable energy, they still can produce 500 megawatts.
-This is a trend that has been boosted by programs such as the Saltire Prize in Scotland.
+Dams are not only the best way to harness the power of water, but also is tide and wave energy.
+Although marine energy projects generate less than 1percent of all renewable energy but they still have the potential to produce 500 megawatts.
+This area has been encouraged through programs such as the Saltire Prize in Scotland.

-Wind The energy of wind has been used for energy production for more than 7,000 years.
-Wind turbines that generate electricity are now thriving across the globe and include China, the U.S. The United States and Europe are the largest producers of wind power.
-Between 2001 and 2017, the world’s cumulative wind power grew by 22-fold.
-It was 23,900 megawatts however, it was able to generate 539,000 megawatts.
+Wind The energy of wind has been utilized for energy production for over 7700 years.
+Wind turbines that generate electricity are now popping up across the globe, with China as well as the U.S. and Europe being the most prominent.
+United States and Europe are the top producers of wind energy.
+Between 2001 to 2017, the world’s accumulated wind power grew by 22-fold.
+It was 23,900 MW however, it was able to generate 539,000 megawatts.

-While some may be displeased with how wind turbines look on the horizon or their sounds, wind power is now too valuable to ignore, due to its decreasing prices.
-Although the majority of wind power comes by onshore turbines, the majority of it is generated by offshore wind farms.
-Most prominently, they are located those in U.K. and Germany.
-In 2016, the very first U.S. offshore wind farm was inaugurated within Rhode Island.
+Although some might be unhappy at the way wind turbines are positioned on the horizon or their sounds, wind power is becoming an asset that is too valuable to be ignored, because of its falling costs.
+Although the majority of wind power comes through onshore turbines, most of it comes from offshore wind farms.
+Most prominently, they are located in the U.K. and Germany.
+In 2016 the first U.S. offshore wind farm was inaugurated within Rhode Island.
 Others offshore wind farms are also gaining momentum.
-Wind turbines are a danger to birds and bats.
-They kill thousands of bats and birds every year, though less than collisions with glass or other dangers such as habitat loss and invading species.
-Engineers are searching for ways to make them more safe for flying wildlife.
+Wind turbines pose a threat to birds and bats.
+They kill thousands of bats and birds every year, though they are not as numerous as collisions with glass or other dangers such as habitat destruction and invasive species.
+Engineers are looking for ways to make them more secure for wildlife flying through them.

-Solar cells: Solar panels are changing the energy market all over the world, from rooftops on houses to farms on a large scale.
-The photovoltaic panel’s installed capacity has increased by 4,300 percent over the period between 2007 and 2017.
+Solar: Solar cells are changing the energy industry all over the world from the rooftops of homes to large-scale farms.
+The world’s installed photovoltaic panel energy capacity has increased by 4,300 percent over the period between 2007 and 2017.

-Apart from solar panels , which convert direct sunlight into electricity Concentrating solar power (CSP) plants also employ mirrors to focus solar power plants, and to extract thermal energy.
-It is believed that the U.S., Japan and China are the leaders in the field of solar transformation.
-However, solar still needs a lot to be done.
-In 2017, it was estimated that the U.S. generated around two percent of the electricity.
-Around the world, solar thermal energy is being utilized for solar cooling and heating and hot water.
+In addition to solar panels that convert direct sunlight to electricity, concentrating solar power (CSP) plants also employ mirrors to focus solar power plants, and to extract thermal energy.
+CSP is a popular method of generating thermal energy.
+U.S., Japan and China are the top three countries in solar transformation.
+But solar has a lot of work to be done.
+In 2017, it was estimated that the U.S. generated around two percent total electricity.
+In the world, solar thermal power is being used to power cooling and heating in the sun as well as hot water.

 Solar energy can be used to power your home